rosschapman/internetross/_posts/2014-01-3-tiltw-dec-30-jan-3.md

 Admittedly, this is all a bit difficult to grasp (considering the words themselves are so similar in meaning: "attribute", "property", and "value" are practically interchangeable in English vernacular).
 But it's so important - and more and more I find it to be true - that a jQuery dev understand how far the $ obfuscates a pure view of HTML and the DOM.

 I'm pretty new to technical writing.
-Would love to hear your [feedback](http://twitter.com/internetross)!
+Would love to hear your <a title="Share on Twitter" data-network="twitter" data-action="share" href="https://twitter.com/share?url=http://internetross.me/tiltw-dec-30-jan-3&amp;text=Ross, here's some feedback..." target="_blank">
+feedback</a>!